gm1wkr/cc_python_project/README.md

 - Workflows & Git
 - Importance of planning database tables and python models in detail
 - Complex CSS / pretty front-end is difficult to balance while maintaining accessibility.
-- Time management and estimating time needed (estimates are always wrong, double them twice :-) )
+- Time management and estimating time needed (estimates are always wrong, double them twice :smirk: )

 ## What I would do Differently